 - param_init A dictionary of parameter names and values.
-If they defined as indexed Pyomo variable, put the variable name and index, such as 'theta["A1"]'.
-Note: if sIPOPT is used, parameter shouldn't be indexed. - design_variable_timepoints A dictionary where keys are design variable names, values are its control time points.
-If this design var is independent of time (constant), set the time to [0] - measurement_object A measurement object. - create_model A function that returns the model - solver A solver object that User specified, default=None.
-If not specified, default solver is IPOPT MA57. - time_set_name A string of the name of the time set in the model.
-Default is "t". - prior_FIM A list of lists containing Fisher information matrix (FIM) for prior experiments. - discretize_model A user-specified function that discretizes the model.
-Only use with Pyomo.DAE, default=None

-• args - Additional arguments for the create_model function.
+If they defined as indexed Pyomo variable, put the variable name and index, such as 'theta["A1"]'. - design_vars A DesignVariables which contains the Pyomo variable names and their corresponding indices and bounds for experiment degrees of freedom - measurement_vars A MeasurementVariables which contains the Pyomo variable names and their corresponding indices and bounds for experimental measurements - create_model A Python function that returns a Concrete Pyomo model, similar to the interface for parmest - solver A solver object that User specified, default=None.
+If not specified, default solver is IPOPT MA57. - prior_FIM A 2D numpy array containing Fisher information matrix (FIM) for prior experiments.
+The default None means there is no prior information. - discretize_model A user-specified function that discretizes the model.
+Only use with Pyomo.DAE, default=None - args Additional arguments for the create_model function.